visgl/deck.gl/docs/api-reference/geo-layers/imagery-layer.md

 The `ImageryLayer` is a composite layer that connects with an image service that can render map images optimized for the current view.
 Instead of loading a detailed map image covering the entire globe, an image is rendered.

+In contrast to the [`TileLayer`](/docs/api-reference/geo-layers/tile-layer.md) which loads many small image tiles, the `_ImageryLayer` loads a single image that covers the entire viewport in one single request, and updates the image by performing additional requests when the viewport changes.

 To use this layer, an *image source* must be specified.
-Image sources are typically specified by supplying a URL to the `ImageryLayer` `data` property.
+Image sources are specified by supplying a URL to the `ImageryLayer` `data` property.
 See the section on image sources below for mor information.

 > Caveats:
 > - The `ImageryLayer` currently does not work well with multiple views.